tlevine/dada.pink/vlermv/index.rst

     g(8)

-How does Python know what to do when it sees the parantheses?
+How does Python know what to do when it sees the parentheses?
 Python checks the ``__call__`` method of an object.
 Functions and types/classes have a ``__call__`` method.
 Ordinary objects don't, but you can define one. ::